 Each province has its own procedure for applying for a liquor license, and different bodies oversee the process.
 However, they generally apply to every business which is planning to sell or serve liquor for the purposes of making money.
 That means even if you are a non profit organization, which does not regularly sell beer, you still have to apply for a license during special occasions.
 A hockey tournament which includes rink parties, for example, will need a license if the organizers want to serve alcohol.

 Those are special types of liquor licenses, though, which more often than not do not include the full fee.
 For businesses looking to sell liquor on a regular basis, an extensive application process and some large fees are required.
 The fees are the same across the country, no matter what type of business you are.
 For example, a liquor store would have to pay the same amount as a chef for hire who serves his own liquor.
 The actual money may change from one province to the next, however.

 The good news for liquor sellers is that renewal fees are much less than the original license fees; in many cases half or less the first fee you pay.
-That's a real deal considering a auto body shop will have to pay the same amount or more every year in order to stay in business!
+That's a real deal considering many companies will have to pay the same amount or more every year in order to stay in business!

 Our website is funded by great sponsors such as the TIPT (Toronto Institute of Pharmaceutical Technology)